VirgilSecurity/virgil-purekit-go/README.md

 		//something went wrong
 	}

-	// record won't change if it was already updated if subtle.ConstantTimeCompare(oldRecord, newRecord) != 1{
+	// newRecord is nil ONLY if oldRecord is already updated if newRecord != nil{
 	//save new record to the database
     	saveNewRecord(newRecord)
 	}